 You can change your vehicle every 24 to 60 months depending on the term of your agreement

-At the end of your PCH agreement you simply hand the vehicle over to the leasing company, therefore you are not affected by depreciation
+At the end of your PCH agreement you simply hand the vehicle over to the leasing company; therefore you are not affected by depreciation

-Monthly payments are generally lower than the equivalent vehicle on a PCP or HP agreement
+Monthly payments are generally lower than the equivalent vehicle on a PCP or HP agreement.

-You will be liable for any damage to the vehicle which is deemed above the BVRLA ‘Fair Wear and Tear’ guidelines, which will be chargeable when the car is returned to the leasing company
+You will be liable for any damage to the vehicle that breaches the BVRLA ‘Fair Wear and Tear’ guidelines – this is chargeable when you return the car

-It is difficult to terminate a Personal Contract Hire agreement early, and if you choose to do so you will have to pay an early termination fee
+It is difficult to terminate a Personal Contract Hire agreement early and if you choose to do so you will have to pay an early termination fee

 You aren’t able to make any modifications to the car as you aren’t the legal owner

-You need permission to take the car outside of the UK, and each time you want to do so there may be a charge
+You need permission to take the car outside of the UK, and each time you want to do so there may be a charge.

 Unlike Hire Purchase where you can return the vehicle with no additional charges once you’ve paid half of the agreed payments, you cannot return a Personal Contract Hire vehicle early.